 If you don’t travel often, but buy a lot of stuff online in foreign currencies (USD), the Merchantrade card will help you save money.
 Read about that in this article.

 Hands down, BigPay.
 Not only is the turquoise card beautiful, but the BigPay app is very user-friendly and visually appealing.

 On the transactional history of the app, it will automatically show the logo of the company that you made a purchase on.
 I think this is a great attention to detail that no banks are doing:

-Your spending will automatically be shown split into categories so you’d know exactly how much you spent on food for example:
+Your spending will automatically be shown split into categories so you’d know exactly how much you’ve spent on food for example:

-You can allocate monthly funds from your personal bank into your BigPay account so in a month, you’d only end up only using what you have allocated into the card.
+For example, you can allocate monthly funds from your personal bank into your BigPay account, so in a month, you’d end up only using what you have allocated into the card.

 Another great idea is to use this E-Wallet as a joint account for couples.
 Both of you can pool some money together into this account every month and use it for common expenditures such as bills or eating out.